An easy Mexican side dish made in the time it takes to cook rice!

 Sea salt and freshly ground pepper to taste

 Pico de gallo, purple cabbage...whatever floats your boat

-Place onions and broth in crock pot or instant pot.
+Place onions and pork into Instant Pot or crock pot

-For Crock Pot: Set crock pot on low for 10 hours or high for 6 hours.
+For Crock Pot: Set crock pot on low for 8-10 hours or high for 5-6 hours.
 I prefer low for 10, it turns out a bit more tender.
 When done, remove meat from pot and set on cutting board, discard all but 1/2 cup liquid and onions.
 Use two forks to shred, discarding fat along the way.
-Add pork back to crock pot with remaining liquid and onions
+Add pork back to crock pot with remaining liquid and onions to keep warm

 If you want those browned crispy edges, sear in a hot pan for a few minutes!

 For Instant Pot: Close lid and make sure release valve is sealed.

 Close lid and make sure the release valve is in the sealed position.
 Press 'meat' option and set to 35 minutes.
 When meat is done allow to sit in the pot on lo for 15 more minutes, then carefully release valve with oven mitt or spoon to release pressure.

 Remove meat from pot and set on cutting board, discard all but 1/2 cup liquid and onions.
 Use two forks to shred pork, discarding fat along the way.
 Add pork back to Instant Pot to keep warm